-In the last year, the worldwide pandemic has reminded us all of our fragility, mortality and dependence on Allah, and similarly, these tragic incidents from the annual Hajj remind us that we never know what is going to happen.
+In the last two years, the worldwide pandemic has reminded us all of our fragility, mortality and dependence on Allah, and similarly, these tragic incidents from the annual Hajj remind us that we never know what is going to happen.
 These pilgrims had travelled all the way to Makkah to fulfil an obligation, many of them saving up for years to do so, and they passed away in unpredictable mass accidents.
-We pray Allah eases the sorrow of all their families and accepts their Hajj, amin!
+We pray Allah eases the sorrow of all their families and accepts their Hajj, amin.

 1441 AH: A global Hajj was cancelled due to coronavirus

 In 2020, no overseas visitors were allowed to perform Hajj, in order to contain the spread of COVID-19.
 Instead, about 1,000 pilgrims residing in Saudi Arabia performed Hajj, none of whom were over 65 or had a chronic illness.
 Pilgrims were tested for coronavirus before entering Makkah and were required to wear a face mask at all times and remain socially distanced.
 Touching or kissing the Ka'bah was also banned.